TerryAckee/TonDigitStream/README.md

 🛠 Practical Resiliency Showcase: Live Logic Repair "How I solve the unknown in real-time."

-## [The Native AI Peer the script the assistant generated is what I am Peer to Peer editing in real time on recording or the first time : Dispalying my ability
+## [Native AI Peer script editing - the assistants generated script is what I am Peer to Peer editing in real time on recording or the first time : Dispalying my ability

 to successfully access fully written script from a peer or someone